History of labour law: Switzerland

+The welfare of the population was one of the objectives of the Federal Constitutions of 1848 and 1874, whose orientations were largely the work of the democratic radical party.
+The Factory Act and the Sickness and Accident Insurance Act were adopted when that party had an absolute majority.
+Considerable influence was also exerted by Christian social ethics, founded in the belief that all men, as children of God, have equal rights and that everyone has the right to human dignity.

 Germany

 Regulation of the conditions of labour in industry throughout the German empire is provided for in the Imperial Industrial Code and the orders of the Federal Council-based thereon.
 By far the most important recent amendment socially is the law regulating child-labour, dated 30 March 1903, which relates to establishments having industrial character in the sense of the Industrial Code.
 This Code is based on earlier industrial codes of the separate states, but more especially on the Code of 1869 of the North German Confederation.
 It applies in whole or in part to all trades and industrial occupations, except transport, fisheries and agriculture.
 Mines are only included so far as truck, Sunday and holiday rest, prohibition of employment underground of female labour, limitation of the hours of women and young workers are concerned; otherwise the regulations for protection of life and limb of miners vary, as do the mining laws of the different states.

 To estimate the force of the Industrial Code in working, it is necessary to bear in mind the complicated political history of the empire, the separate administration by the federated states, and the generally considerable powers vested in administration of initiating regulations.
 The Industrial Code expressly retains power for the states to initiate certain additions or exceptions to the Code which in any given state may form part of the law regulating factories there.
 The Code (unlike the Austrian Industrial Code) lays down no general limit for a normal working day for adult male workers, but since 1891 full powers were given to the Imperial government to limit hours for any classes of workers in industries where excessive length of the working day endangers the health of the worker (R.G.O. § 120e).
 Previously application had been made of powers to reduce the working day in such unhealthy industries as silvering of mirrors by mercury and the manufacture of white-lead.
 Separate states had, under mining laws, also limited hours of miners.
 Sunday rest was, in 1891, secured for every class of workers, commercial, industrial and mining.
 Annual holidays were also secured on church festivals.
 These provisions, however, are subject to exceptions under conditions.